bernardbdas/bernardbdas/README.md

 - &nbsp; I am a postgraduate student from Christ University, Bangalore.
 - &nbsp; Currently, I am doing my Master's in Computer Applications (MCA).
-- &nbsp; In the realm of Computer Science; Data Analytics, Systems Design and Quantum Computing are some topics which grab my undivided attention.
+- &nbsp; Data Analytics, Cybersecurity and Quantum Computing are some topics that I find interesting.
 - &nbsp; Graphics Design, playing VALORANT and Music are some of the few things I do when I don't work/study.

 <h3> 🛠 &nbsp;My utility belt consists of:-</h3>